 “Don’t Allow External Objects Distract You from Driving”

 Drivers risk getting distracted by external objects outside their commercial vehicle such as billboards, buildings or people.
 Experienced holders of a commercial driver’s licence know only too well how these objects can draw a driver’s eyes, hands and mind away from driving safely.
 Staying focused on the road ahead and paying attention only to tasks related to operating a commercial vehicle will keep drivers alert to the single vehicles around them, and make them ready to react to anything unexpected.
-It will also keep them and their company free from penalties, citations, and the prospect of losing to their commercial driver’s licence.
+It will also keep them and their company free from penalties, citations, and the prospect of losing to their commercial driver’s license.

 Companies can ensure their drivers remain focused on driving by enforcing company policy against distracted driving and developing reports and portfolios on their drivers, while analyzing data on driving behavior and device usage.